Railways Plans To Reconstruct 11 Bridges, Repair 55 Bridges For Smooth Trains Operation - UrduPoint

 To a question, he said Pakistan Railways upgraded as many as six major railway stations across the country, giving them a new and modernize look, besides facilitating the passengers during the last two years.

-The upgraded railway stations including Bahawalpur, Raiwind, Narowal, Okara, Sahiwal and Gujranwala.
+The upgraded railway stations included Bahawalpur, Raiwind, Narowal, Okara, Sahiwal and Gujranwala.
 The Central Development Working Party (CDWP) had given approval for the renovation in 2018, he added.

 The up-gradation work would be carried out in passenger waiting halls, prayer area, operation offices, water filtration plant, toilets, passenger shelter, platforms, ticket counters, parking area and external development work.